-Jamie Edgin is a Developmental Psychologist specializing in the area of Developmental Cognitive Neuroscience.
+Jamie Edgin is a Psychologist specializing in the area of Developmental Cognitive Neuroscience.
 Her area of expertise is memory development and sleep in typical and atypical development.
-Dr. Edgin is an Assistant Professor in the Cognition and Neural Systems Program in the Department of Psychology, with departmental and GIDP affiliations in Family Studies and Human Development, the Frances McClelland Institute, the School of Education, the Sonoran University Center for Excellence in Developmental Disability, and the Cognitive Science Graduate and Interdisciplinary Program.
+Dr. Edgin is an Associate Professor in the Cognition and Neural Systems Program in the Department of Psychology, with departmental and GIDP affiliations in Family Studies and Human Development, the Frances McClelland Institute, the School of Education, the Sonoran University Center for Excellence in Developmental Disability, and the Cognitive Science Graduate and Interdisciplinary Program.

 Dr. Edgin's work in the early 2000s was instrumental in characterizing the specific learning/memory profiles (i.e., the individual strengths and weaknesses) of individuals with Down syndrome and autism.
 For these efforts, she received the 2008/2009 Charles Epstein award from the National Down Syndrome Society and the 2015 David Cox “Rising Star” Award from the LuMind Foundation.
 Dr. Edgin's most recent work has shown links between sleep problems and cognition in Down syndrome and is the first empirical evidence to suggest that poor sleep may limit how well these individuals can learn to communicate.
 Dr. Edgin has numerous national and international collaborations, including collaborations with UNAM/Mexico City and leadership in largest established consortium study on Down syndrome to date (the LuMind Foundation funded “Down syndrome Phenotype Project”).
 In 2014 she was awarded a Bill and Melinda Gates Foundation Grand Challenges Explorations Grant to study sleep disturbance in at-risk infants.